GPS Block IIIF: Laser retro-reflector array

-Unified S-Band Capability Compliance
+Unified S-band capability compliance

 Block IIIF will be compliant with the Unified S-Band (USB) capabilities, allowing for consolidation of radio frequencies used for telemetry, tracking, and commanding of Block IIIF satellites.

-Regional Military Protection Capability
+Regional military protection capability

 Regional Military Protection (RMP) is an anti-jamming technology for military GPS consumers.
 RMP involves directing a massively-amplified spot beam which only includes military GPS signals over a small geographic area.
 US/allied military GPS receivers located within the RMP spot beam's signal footprint are significantly more difficult for adversaries to jam due to the extremely-amplified signal strength in the area.

-On-Orbit Servicing/Upgrade
+On-orbit servicing

 GPS IIIF-03 and newer satellites (GPS III SV13+) will incorporate Lockheed-Martin's LM2100 Combat Bus.
 Satellites based on the Combat Bus are capable of hosting the "Augmentation System Port Interface" (ASPIN), an interface that allows for future on-orbit servicing and upgrade opportunities.

 Launch history

-The first GPS Block IIIF satellite is scheduled to launch in FY2027.
+The first GPS Block IIIF satellite is planned to launch in 2027.
+The first three launches have been contracted.

-Navigational Signals
+Navigational signals

 Note: none of the navigation signals that GPS Block IIIF satellites transmit are new in Block IIIF; all signals were first supported in previous generation (Block I, Block II, or Block III) GPS satellites.

 Civilian

 Design

 GPS IIIF is an evolution of GPS III, which uses the A2100 bus as its core.
 The new models use the modernized LM2100 bus along with a fully digital navigation payload from L3Harris, a significant upgrade from the previous 70% digital payload used in GPS III.

 An upgraded version known as the LM2100 Combat Bus will be used starting with the third service vehicle.
 It will enable on-orbit servicing at a later date, which may include hardware upgrades, component replacement, or refuelling.

 Medium Earth Orbit Search and Rescue (MEOSAR) payloads are being provided by the Canadian government on behalf of the Canadian Armed Forces.
 The time it takes to detect and locate a distress signal will be reduced from an hour to five minutes, along with greatly improved accuracy in locating a distress beacon.

-Laser Retroreflector Arrays (LRAs) will be built by the Naval Research Lab.
+Laser Retroreflector Arrays (LRAs) will be built by the United States Naval Research Lab.
 This is a passive reflector system that improves accuracy and provides better ephemeris data.
 The National Geospatial-Intelligence Agency (NGA) will fund the integration costs of the LRA.

 Other significant enhancements include: unified S-Band (USB) interface compliance, integration of hosted payloads including a redesigned United States Nuclear Detonation (NUDET) Detection System (USNDS) payload, Energetic Charged Particles (ECP) sensor, and Regional Military Protection (RMP) capabilities that provide the ability to deliver high-power regional Military Code (M-Code) signals in specific areas of intended effect.

-The Air Force has identified four "technology insertion points" for GPS Block IIIF.
+The U.S. Air Force has identified four "technology insertion points" for GPS Block IIIF.
 These four points are the only four times during the block's lifecycle where new capabilities will be allowed to be introduced to Block IIIF satellites.